 Taking Good Care Of Your Skin

 Living with diabetes means being more susceptible to dry skin.
-One reason is that high blood glucose causes more frequent urination, leading to dehydration.
+One reason is that high blood glucose causes more frequent urination which leads to dehydration.
 Given that hyperglycemia affects nerves and capillaries, you may also observe a decrease in sweating.

 The problem is that dry skin gets injured or cracked more easily, making it more vulnerable to infections that can create serious complications.
 Besides, if you’re falling prey to neuropathy, you may not notice the problem early enough.